neondatabase/neon/docs/error-handling.md

 between different error cases.
 Most errors are propagated all the way to the mgmt API handler function, or the main loop that handles a connection with the compute node, and they are all handled the same
-way: the error is logged and returned the error to the client as an HTTP or libpq error.
+way: the error is logged and returned to the client as an HTTP or libpq error.

 But in some cases, we need to distinguish between errors and handle them differently.
 For example, attaching a tenant to the pageserver